romainberger/kcals/README.md

 ## Todo

+- use cached users for main app (+ add an argument to clear cache if needed)
 - fix display after config file creation (use ink)
 - paste does not work
 - support new line with cmd + enter?